grafana/dbt_leaner_query/README.md

 This package uses [BigQuery Audit](https://cloud.google.com/logging/docs/reference/audit/bigquery/rest/Shared.Types/AuditData) Log data and assumes that a log sink is set up to export the logs into tables in a BigQuery dataset.
 If you are unfamiliar with how to accomplish this, visit this Google cloud [resource](https://cloud.google.com/blog/products/data-analytics/bigquery-audit-logs-pipelines-analysis).

-This package assumes that the user(s) executing the processes have read access to the bigquery log dataset referenced above and write access to the dataset where leaner_query is creating/updating objects.
+This package assumes that the user(s) executing the processes have read access to the BigQuery log dataset referenced above and write access to the dataset where LeanerQuery is creating/updating objects.

 The package contains a lot of variable values to determine costs, aggregation, and scoring.
-You will want to override/specify some of these values in your dbt_project.yml file as your details and use cases are undoubtedly different than ours.
+You will want to override/specify some of these values in your `dbt_project.yml` file as your details and use cases are undoubtedly different than ours.
 More details in the [variables](#variables) section.

 This dbt package aims to provide the following details for data teams who are using BigQuery:
 - costs associated with queries and dbt builds